 - Wholesale Market Settlement:

-- Rapid low-cost transparent dispatch optimization and management, data aggregation, reconciliation and settlement for wholesale energy marketplaces is offered through this application.
+- Rapid low-cost transparent dispatch optimization and management, data aggregation, reconciliation, and settlement for wholesale energy marketplaces are offered through this application.

 - Autonomous Asset (AA) Management: